TrevorDBrown/PersonalStandards/Databases/DatabaseDesign.md

 | MODIFIED_DATE | DATE          | Column that indicated when the last modification occurred with a value in a record.                        |

-While context is important in database design, I've found some common table structures I tend to reimplement in projects constantly:
+While context is important in database design, I've found some common table structures I tend to re-implement in projects constantly:

 ## *_CATEGORY Table Structure